Capital gains tax in the United States: 2017 tax reform

-House Bill 1 (the Tax Cuts and Jobs Act of 2017) was released on November 2, 2017 by Chairman Kevin Brady of the House Ways and Means Committee.
+House Bill 1 (the Tax Cuts and Jobs Act of 2017) was released on November 2, 2017, by Chairman Kevin Brady of the House Ways and Means Committee.
 Its treatment of capital gains was comparable to current law, but it roughly doubled the standard deduction, while dropping personal exemptions in favor of a larger child tax credit.
 President Trump advocated using the bill to also repeal the shared responsibility payment, but Rep. Brady believed doing so would complicate passage.
 The House passed H.B.
 1 on November 16.

 The Senate version of H.B.
 1 passed on December 2.
 It zeroed out the shared responsibility payment, but only beginning in 2019.
 Attempts to repeal "versus purchase" sales of stock (see above), and to make it harder to exclude gains on the sale of one's personal residence, did not survive the conference committee.
 Regarding "carried interest" (see above), the conference committee raised the holding period from one year to three to qualify for long-term capital-gains treatment.

 The tax bills were "scored" to ensure their cost in lower government revenue was small enough to qualify under the Senate's reconciliation procedure.
 The law required this to use dynamic scoring (see above), but Larry Kudlow claimed that the scoring underestimated economic incentives and inflow of capital from abroad.
-To improve the scoring, changes to the personal income tax expired at the end of 2025.
+To improve the scoring, changes to the personal income tax expired at the end of 2025, though they would be made permanent in Trump's second term with the One Big Beautiful Bill Act of 2025.

 Both houses of Congress passed H.B.
 1 on December 20 and President Trump signed it into law on December 22.